mohamedjawady/mohamedjawady.github.io/content/posts/probability-statistics-benchmarking.md

 </CollapsibleCode>

-**Why you never connected this to engineering work**: Most engineering curricula teach statistics as abstract mathematical concepts—hypothesis testing, normal distributions, confidence intervals—but rarely show how to apply them to real systems.
-You learned about t-tests in your probability course, but nobody explained how to use them to compare database query performance.
-You memorized the Central Limit Theorem for exams, but never saw how it justifies your benchmarking methodology.
+**Why you never connected this to engineering work**: While most engineering programs teach statistics as the study of abstract mathematical ideas (such as hypothesis testing, normal distributed models, confidence intervals, etc...) , they rarely teach the application of statistical concepts to actual real-world systems.
+Maybe you learned t-tests in your probability class (but nobody ever told you how to apply them to query performance comparisons).
+You memorized the Central Limit Theorem for your exams, but no one explained how it validates your benchmarking approach.

 ## Common Benchmarking Pitfalls and How to Avoid Them